yuanluo2/fake-everything/README.md

 # fake-everything
-I want to know how everything works, so I wrote this in C++
+I want to know how everything works, so I wrote this in C++ to explorer.